-Use these with care when you are trying to search comprehensively, as you can miss important references this way.
+Use these with care when you are doing a comprehensive search as you can miss important references this way.
 If you do use them, apply them one at a time so you can see the effect they have.
-All you need to do to apply a limit to the end of the search you have carried out is tick the appropriate limit and click on the Search button.
+All you need to do to apply a limit to the search you have carried out is tick the appropriate limit and click on the Search button.
 This will apply the limit to the last search you performed (just do this once, after you have finished combining any searches).